Aleafan/to-do-list/README.md

 This is a training project for The Odin Project course.

 Main purpose of this project was to practice:
-* using Webpack for bundling JS modules and assets,
+* using Webpack for bundling JS modules and assets
-* organizing code into modules to have logical and efficient code structure,
+* organizing code into modules to have logical and efficient code structure
-* work with objects for creating and manipulating data,
+* work with objects for creating and manipulating data
-* using linter and Prettier for formatting check.
+* using linter and Prettier for formatting check

 ## Technologies